micmejia/bible-dump/NKJV/Isaiah/Isa 54.md

 Indeed they shall surely assemble, _but_ not because of Me.
 Whoever assembles against you shall fall for your sake.

 ###### 16
-"Behold, I have created the blacksmith Who blows the coals in the fire, Who brings forth an [^a]instrument for his work; And I have created the [^b]spoiler to destroy.
+"Behold, I have created the blacksmith Who blows the coals in the fire, Who brings forth an instrument for his work; And I have created the spoiler to destroy.

 ###### 17
 No weapon formed against you shall prosper, And every tongue _which_ rises against you in judgment You shall condemn.
 This _is_ the heritage of the servants of the Lord, And their righteousness _is_ from Me," Says the Lord.